Twitch vs. YouTube streaming: Which is best for you?

 Twitch is a live streaming platform or a content management system.
 YouTube, on the other hand, is many things - it's an online video sharing platform that almost doubles as social media.

 But, more importantly, Youtube is also a search engine.
 That means new creators have a better shot at getting discovered.
 On YouTube, new streamers can reach their target audience through keywords and recommendations, among other means.

 Browsing is drastically different on Twitch.
 Channels are sorted by viewer count, so established content creators remain prominent, and new ones are buried underneath.
 The Amazon streaming platform doesn't have an algorithm to help new creators get discovered.

-So if you're new to streaming, breaking into Twitch isn't easy.
+So if you're new to streaming, breaking into Twitch isn't easy, and you may be wondering how to get more Twitch viewers.
 If you have an existing fanbase on another platform, though, then you can cross-market to build your channel.